ignatiusmb/mauss.dev/workspace/content/routes/reviews/anime/blue-period/+deep-dive.md

 ---
-title: the realest story about effort
+title: the weight of passion
 ---

 ## depicting the harsh reality